-Report: Hyundai to invest $5 billion to build steel mill in Ascension Parish
+Gov. Landry, President Trump announce $5.8 billion Hyundai steel mill in Ascension Parish

 Latest Weather Blog

-Report: Hyundai to invest $5 billion to build steel mill in Ascension Parish
+Gov. Landry, President Trump announce $5.8 billion Hyundai steel mill in Ascension Parish

-DONALDSONVILLE — Hyundai is expected to announce plans to build a multibillion-dollar steel mill in Ascension Parish.

-According to The Advocate, the announcement will be made at a White House ceremony with President Donald Trump and Gov. Jeff Landry.
-Landry's office and Louisiana Economic Development will also be holding an event at Gonzales' PACE Center at 1 p.m.
+DONALDSONVILLE — Hyundai is planning a nearly $6 billion investment in Louisiana, Gov. Jeff Landry, President Donald Trump and other officials announced at the White House on Monday.

+The South Korean car manufacturer will be opening its first North American steel facility in Donaldsonville, the governor said during the afternoon announcement.
+According to Louisiana Economic Development, the $5.8 billion facility will be located on 1,700 acres of sugarcane fields in the RiverPlex MegaPark industrial center.

 Trending News

+Rep. Troy Carter, who represents Donaldsonville, also praised the Hyundai plant, calling it a "major milestone in fortifying America's manufacturing future.

+"This investment in Louisiana addresses the growing need for a resilient, secure domestic supply chain," Carter, a Democrat, said.
+"As demand for locally produced, high-quality automotive steel continues to rise, this state-of-the-art facility will play a critical role in supporting Hyundai Motor Group’s U.S. production operations and driving economic growth across the region.”

-According to reporting in January, Hyundai plans to break ground as soon as 2026, with the plant possibly up and running by 2029 if its approved by state and local regulators.
+Hyundai anticipates construction to begin in the third quarter of 2026.
+According to The Advocate, the plant may be up and running by 2029 if its approved by state and local regulators.

 More News